cryptpad/documentation/FAQ.rst

 Spreadsheets import/export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import spreadsheets, the supported format are Microsoft Excel ``.xlsx`` and OpenDocument ``.ods``.
+The :ref:`app_sheets` supported format are Microsoft Excel ``.xlsx`` and OpenDocument ``.ods``.
 These can both be exported from popular software such as Google Sheets and LibreOffice Calc:

 1. Export your document as ``.xlsx`` or ``.ods`` in your existing software.
 2. Save the file to your computer.